-The Department of Sociology, University College Cork is recognised internationally for the excellence of its research which has been independently evaluated through two university wide reviews which ranked the Department in the equivalent top 10-15% in Europe.
+The Department of Sociology & Criminology, University College Cork is recognised internationally for the excellence of its research which has been independently evaluated through two university wide reviews which ranked the Department in the equivalent top 10-15% in Europe.
 The Dept. has specialist teaching and research strengths in a number of areas.

 Staff in the Department have a wide range of research interests (please see ‘Current Staff and their Research Interests’ for specific information on staff interests).
 Approximately, staff research interests cluster into these groups: